mohammadGhorbani-sudo/project-python/README.md

 ---

-▶️ نحوه اجرا

-1. فایل‌ها را دانلود کنید
+▶️ How to Run

+1. Download the project files
-2. فایل "index.html" را باز کنید
+2. Open "index.html" in your browser

-یا در مرورگر اجرا کنید.

 ---

-🎯 هدف پروژه
+🎯 Project Goal

-هدف این پروژه:

-- یادگیری طراحی سایت
-- آموزش برنامه‌نویسی به مبتدیان
-- ساخت یک نمونه کار (Portfolio)
+The goal of this project is to:

+- Practice web development
+- Teach programming to beginners
+- Build a personal portfolio

 ---

-👨‍💻 سازنده
+👨‍💻 Author

 Mohammad
-برنامه‌نویس آینده 😎🚀
+Future Developer 😎🚀

 ---

-⭐ اگر خوشت اومد
+⭐ Support

-پروژه رو ⭐ کن و حمایت کن 🙌
+If you like this project, give it a ⭐ on GitHub!